tp-kafka/exercise/exercise03.md

 - [ ] check your table by opening the endpoint of the app
 - [ ] produce some events by using the user application and check your table again

+Now we need to enrich the chat messages in the filtered topic by adding the user data and write the resulting stream to the chat topic.
+- [ ]  create a stream from `conf.filteredTopic()`.
+Use the provided Serdes.
+- [ ]  ensure that chat messages are processed on the processor insance which contains the user data matching the userId in the chat message.
+- [ ]  join the chat message with the user data.
+Use the `enrich` method to create a `RichChatMessage`
+- [ ]  produce the resulting stream to `conf.outputTopic()`.
+Use the provided serdes.

+## Group Exercise

 ## Bonus A: Windowing